-Based on the results of the Loop 360 feasibility study, the first projects to move forward will be Westlake Drive, Spicewood Springs Road, RM 2222/Courtyard Drive and Lakewood Drive.
-The city of Austin decided to include these intersections in their 2016 Mobility Bond because they were the most congested.
-Whereas the other projects in the program (RM 2244, Lost Creek Blvd/Westbank Drive and Walsh Tarlton Lane) are also funded, improvements for those intersections are still under development.
-TxDOT continues to study the remaining intersections along the Loop 360 corridor.
+Based on the results of the Loop 360 feasibility study, the first projects to move forward will be Westlake Drive/Cedar Street, Lakewood Drive/Spicewood Springs Road and RM 2222/Courtyard Drive.
+The City of Austin decided to include these intersections in their 2016 Mobility Bond because they were the most congested.
+Whereas the other projects in the program (RM 2244, Lost Creek Boulevard/Westbank Drive and Walsh Tarlton Lane) are also funded, improvements for those intersections are still under development.
+TxDOT continues to study the remaining intersections along Loop 360.